 Most employers use an automated software (applicant tracking system) to scan your resume.
 These systems extract information from your resume and determine whether you would be a good candidate for the position.

 These systems are unable to read or process images, and that may result in your resume being automatically discarded.
 Remember, getting past the ATS is crucial for any job search.
 Over 90% of employers use these systems and as many as 75% of submitted resumes are deleted.
-You can see how your resume performs with an ATS through our Free Resume Review.

 Having your image on a resume is unprofessional and sends the wrong message to the employer.
 Remember that the purpose of a resume is to demonstrate to the employer why you’re a good fit for the job.
 Your picture is irrelevant and it can come off as a major turn-off for recruiters.